kwur/new-kwur-site/_posts/2009-07-14-stack-sessions-gentleman-auction-house.md

 ---
 <div class="pf-content">
   <p>
-    In case you missed it, last Sunday St. Louis&#8217; very own Gentleman Auction House performed a set on the air in the KWUR stacks.
+    In case you missed it, last Sunday St. Louis’ very own Gentleman Auction House performed a set on the air in the KWUR stacks.
 The band braved a torrential downpour, cramped into our tiny studio, and busted out five songs, including a brand new track!
 Full disclosure: the session was controlled chaos at best, but I had a hell of a lot of fun, GAH were amazing to work with, and the recording is one of our best yet.
   </p>

   <p>